ysucomputerclub/constitution/README.md

 ### Section 7: Filling an Empty Officer Role in the case of an Officer Withdrawal or Removal

-In the case of an officer Withdrawal or removal, the President (or Vice-President if the President withdrew or was removed) must immediately begin the Officer Selection process as per Article IV Section 3 to fill the role for the rest of the original officer's term.
+In the case of an officer Withdrawal or removal, the President (or Vice President if the President withdrew or was removed) must immediately begin the Officer Selection process as per Article IV Section 3 to fill the role for the rest of the original officer's term.

 ## Article VI.
 Financial Procedures